Friday 29th September 2023

 What are ultra-processed foods?

-Most foods are at least minimally processed in some way to make them edible or preserve them – pasta, frozen peas, milk, honey, dried fruit.
-These are not the problem.
+Most foods are processed in some way to make them safe or edible, things like pasta, frozen peas, milk or dried fruit.
+These aren’t the issue.

 Why are Ultra-Processed Foods so damaging to our health?